MicheleCazzola/fingerprint-spoofing/README.md

 Gaussian models, in terms of minDCF for the target application π T = 0.1 .
 Which model(s) achieve(s) the best results?
 What kind of separation rules or distribution assumptions characterize this / these model(s)?
 How are the results related to the characteristics of the dataset features?

+## Lab 9 - Support vector machine
+1. Apply the SVM to the project data.
+Start with the linear model (to avoid excessive training time we consider only the models trained with K = 1.0).
+Train the model with different values of C. As for logistic regression, you should employ a logarithmic scale for the values of C. Reasonable values are given by numpy.logspace(-5, 0, 11) .
+Plot the minDCF and actDCF (πT = 0.1) as a function of C (again, use a logarithmic scale for the x-axis).
+What do you observe?
+Does the regularization coefficient significantly affect the results for one or both metrics (remember that, for SVM, low values of C imply strong regularization, while large values of C imply weak regularization)?
+Are the scores well calibrated for the target application?
+What can we conclude on linear SVM?
+How does it perform compared to other linear models?
+Repeat the analysis with centered data.
+Are the result significantly different?
+2. We now consider the polynomial kernel.
+For simplicity, we consider only the kernel with d = 2, c = 1 (but better results may be possible with different configurations), and we set ξ = 0 , since the kernel already implicitly accounts for the bias term (due to c = 1 ).
+We also consider only the original, non-centered features (again, different pre-processing strategies may lead to better results).
+Train the model with different values of C, and compare the results in terms of minDCF and actDCF.
+What do you observe with quadratic models?
+In light of the characteristics of the dataset and of the classifier, are the results consistent with previous models (logistic regression and MVG models) in terms of minDCF?
+What about actDCF?
+3. For RBF kernel we need to optimize both γ and C (since the RBF kernel does not implicitly account for the bias term we set ξ = 1 ).
+We adopt a grid search approach, i.e., we consider different values of γ and different values of C , and try all possible combinations.
+For γ we suggest you analyze values γ ∈ [e-4, e-3, e-2, e-1], while for C, to avoid excessive time but obtain a good coverage of possible good values we suggest log-spaced values numpy.logspace(-3, 2, 11) (of course, you are free to experiment with other values if you so wish).
+Train all models obtained by combining the values of γ and of C .
+Plot minDCF and actDCF as a function of C , with a different line for each value of γ (i.e., four lines for minDCF and four lines for actDCF).
+Analyze the results.
+Are there values of γ and C that provide better results?
+Are the scores well calibrated?
+How the result compare to previous models?
+Are there characteristics of the dataset that can be better captured by RBF kernels?